-HADAC LAW OFFICE PLLC

-VIA EMAIL TO Contact-Council@ci.stpaul.mn.us

-October 10, 2023

-15 West Kellogg Blvd 310 City Hall St. Paul, MN 55102

-Re: Objection and Intent to Appeal

-Property Owner: First Bank Building LLC

-Public Improvement Construction: Minnesota Street: Kellogg Blvd to Sixth,

-Phase I (the "Project")

-Property Address: 332 Minnesota St. (the "Property")

-Property ID: 06-28-22-11-0017

-Dear Mayor, City Clerk, and the St. Paul City Council Members:

-I am legal counsel for First Bank Building LLC ("FBB"), a Minnesota limited liability company and owner of the Property.

-I have reviewed the Assessment Roll and have discovered that the City Council intends to approve an assessment against the Property on October 11, 2023 in the amount of \$234,317.33 relating to the Project.

-This letter is intended to serve as FBB's written objection to any assessment against the Property and its intent to appeal the charges if levied against FBB or the Property.

-FBB objects to the proposed assessment as said charges are a tax requiring proof of special benefit to FBB.
+US Bank Center LLC VIA EMAIL TO Contact-Council@ci.stpaul.mn.us October 10, 2023 15 West Kellogg Blvd 310 City Hall St. Paul, MN 55102 Re: Objection and Intent to Appeal Public Improvement Construction: Minnesota Street: Kellogg Blvd to Sixth, Phase I (the "Project") File # 19261 Property Address: 101 5th St E (the "Property") Property ID: 06-28-22-12-0119 Dear Mayor, City Clerk, and the St. Paul City Council Members: I am the managing member of US Bank Center LLC ("USB"), a Minnesota limited liability company and owner of the Property.
+I understand that the City set a public hearing date of October 11, 2023 in which it intends to approve an assessment of \$235,101.00 against the Property.
+This letter is intended to serve as USB's written objection to any assessment against the Property and its intent to appeal the charges if levied against USB or the Property.
+USB objects to the proposed assessment as said charges are a tax requiring proof of special benefit to USB.
 The proposed street grading/paving and lighting work does not confer a special benefit on the Property.
 The City of St. Paul should be intimately familiar with this result following the decision by the Ramsey County District Court in Court File Numbers 62-CV-18-7686 and 62-CV-19-4884.
 In those cases, the Court found that mill & overlay charges, and other charges, are "not valid without a showing of special benefit to the Plaintiff's assessed."

-In light of the Court's May 2, 2022 decision and applicable law, the City of Saint Paul is not legally authorized by ordinance to assess property owners for grading/paving and lighting without first proving a special benefit to each property.
+In light of the Court's May 2, 2022 decision, the City of Saint Paul is simply not legally authorized by ordinance to assess property owners for grading/paving and lighting without first proving a special benefit to each property.
 In fact, the www.stpaul.gov website states that the Project's goals are to "improve safety for all users" and "support the evolving needs of downtown users" among other public reasons.
 Why should the abutting property owners cover all the costs of the Project when the Project is for the benefit of everyone?
 Indeed, any attempt to assess the Property would be bad faith and an unconstitutional taking of private property, among other things.
-New pavement and lights simply do not increase the value of commercial buildings in St. Paul, and the addition of bike lanes that nobody uses which results in less parking spaces decreases the value of the properties.
+New pavement and lights simply do not increase the value of commercial buildings like the US Bank Building in St. Paul, and the addition of bike lanes that nobody uses which results in less parking spaces decreases the value of the properties.
+Sincerely, /s Kelly S. Hadac Kelly S. Hadac Attorney at Law khadac@yahoo.com 2

-Sincerely,

-/s Kelly S. Hadac

-Kelly S. Hadac, Esq.

-Attorney at Law

-khadac@yahoo.com